prashant1k99/libsql_migration/README.md

-# libsql_migrator
+# libsql_migration

-`libsql_migrator` provides a simple migration mechanism for libsql databases.
+`libsql_migration` provides a simple migration mechanism for libsql databases.

 It allows you to apply SQL migration files located in a specified directory to your database, keeping track of which migrations have already been applied.